92kns/shreks-swamp-reactapp/README.md

 ![items](./swamp_pics/shrek_item.jpg)

 The images in the right column are stock photos which I found distrubingly hilarious.
-Bottom left is one my own fine 30 second creation.
-Top left hasn't published yet because their is an asynchronous wait time for fetching images from Cloudinary after they've been submitted! (usually a few second wait)
+Bottom left is one my own fine 30 second creations.
+Top left hasn't published the image yet because there is an asynchronous wait time for fetching images from Cloudinary after they've been uploaded. (usually a few second wait)